SATORI-R1: Incentivizing Multimodal Reasoning through Explicit Visual Anchoring: Introduction

-Specifically, there are two key limitations in applying R1-like reasoning patterns to standard VQA tasks: (1) Attention Dilution in Critical Regions: Free-form reasoning patterns tend to diffuse the model’s focus away from task-relevant visual areas.
-As a result, the visual attention maps exhibit lower density over regions that are essential for answering the question.
-By comparing attention distributions across several reinforcement-learning training paradigms, we observe that when the model generates long reasoning chains, it reallocates attention to irrelevant elements in the scene.
-This dispersion significantly degrades VQA performance.
-(2) Convergence Impediment~\cite{havrilla2024teaching, zhang2025grpoleaddifficultyawarereinforcementlearning}: Unstructured reasoning paths not only multiply token consumption but also, in the absence of quantifiable intermediate supervisory verifiable signals, induce high variance in the policy-gradient estimates, thereby slowing convergence.
-Under standard RL configurations, each training example must undergo multiple rollouts to accurately evaluate an extended reasoning trajectory, which further inflates computational overhead.
-Consequently, scalable training becomes impractical in environments with limited resources.
+However, two major limitations hinder applying R1-like reasoning patterns to standard multimodal reasoning tasks: (1) \textbf{Visual-attention Deficiency}: As illustrated in Figure~\ref{fig:insight}, attention analysis reveals that free-form exploration in RL may induce extended reasoning chains that progressively decouple from the image.
+The visualized attention flow demonstrates that as the text lengthens, the model's focus is diverted from task-relevant regions (such as specific function curves or object details), thus impairing reasoning accuracy; (2) \textbf{Convergence Impediment}~\cite{havrilla2024teaching, zhang2025grpoleaddifficultyawarereinforcementlearning}: Unstructured reasoning paths not only multiply token consumption but also, in the absence of quantifiable intermediate supervisory verifiable signals, induce high variance in the policy-gradient estimates, thereby slowing convergence.
+Under standard RL configurations, each training example must undergo multiple rollouts to evaluate an extended reasoning trajectory, further inflating computational overhead.

-To bridge these gaps, we introduce \textbf{SATORI} (\textbf{S}patially \textbf{A}nchored \textbf{T}ask \textbf{O}ptimization with \textbf{R}e\textbf{I}nforcement Learning), a new visual reinforcement learning paradigm that incorporates verifiable reasoning patterns.
-Previous works~\cite{shao2024visual, changpinyo2022all} have demonstrated that pre‑outputting an overall image caption and the critical region yields significant improvements in VQA tasks, and both of them are easy to verify.
-This motivates us to have the model first generate an image caption to capture the entire scene and establish a global understanding, then produce key bounding-boxes to shift visual attention to regions relevant to the question, and finally formulate an answer based on this focused information.
-We employ image caption and bounding-box as verifiable reasoning patterns, followed by reinforcement learning to directly train the model.
+To bridge these gaps, we propose a structured inference paradigm that strictly enforces visual grounding before logical deduction.
+Since the model tends to lose focus on task-relevant regions and lacks intermediate supervisory signals, we mandate a sequential workflow: first, scanning the scene for global context (i.e., ``Glance"), then deliberately shifting focus to task-relevant regions (i.e., ``Focus"), and only then synthesizing this focused information to formulate an answer (i.e., ``Think").
+Crucially, we utilize these explicit intermediate stages not merely as auxiliary outputs, but as dense, verifiable supervision signals for RL training, ensuring that the reasoning process remains anchored.